 Post your loglines.
 Get and give feedback.

-A once thankless gamer, now the greatest player in a live action battle arena game, wants a return to his old life but struggles with the allure and fame his gaming persona brings.
+READY PLAYER ONE meets ROLLERBALL when a once thankless gamer, now the greatest player in a live action battle arena game, wants a return to his old life but struggles with the allure and fame his gaming persona brings.

 Now the most watched sporting event on Earth is Glory of Heroes (or Heroes in the story’s vernacular).
-From its humble beginnings as a Massive Online Battle Arena (MOBA) game, Heroes morphed into reality: humans playing the avatar in the arena.
+Far from its humble beginnings as a Massive Online Battle Arena (MOBA) game, Heroes morphed into reality: from a game where humans control avatars to humans playing the avatar in the arena.
 One Hero and four Champions.
 Red vs Blue teams.
 Each player creates a fantasy/superhero persona.
 This is not virtual reality.
-Although highly computerized, via augmented reality players fight monsters, minions, laser firing towers and each other, it requires physical gameplay and people get hurt.
-Thousands pack renovated stadiums or view live streams.
+Although highly computerized, via augmented reality (AR) players fight monsters, minions, laser firing towers and each other, it requires physical gameplay and people get hurt.
+Thousands pack renovated stadiums or view live streams to watch.

-As local, state and the federal government prove unable to fund schools, infrastructure and health care, private corporations take up the slack.
+As a ‘twist’ to the corporate takeover trope, as local, state and the federal government prove unable to fund schools, infrastructure and health care, private corporations must take up the slack to ensure a productive workforce and tax base.
 They also control Heroes, making billions.

 JASON DÁVALOS works as a thankless cook at Beachers, a Hooters like restaurant.
 His life revolves around Heroes: plays online, practices via simgames and participates in tryouts for teams.
 He scrapes by to have money for the equipment and fees needed for tryouts, addicted to the game as countless others, many wanting their chance in the arena.
 With few exceptions, most of his “friends” are online.
-His crush on the kind hearted waitress Savannah goes unrewarded.
+His crush on the kindhearted waitress Savannah goes unrewarded.

 Getting a spot on a practice squad for a professional team, he endures the contempt of the Gold team Hero Gustave.
 FELIX VAN ZANT, the team’s amoral manager, follows Jason’s career.
 With the team on a slide, his reputation is on the line.
-Given his drive, Jason soon overcomes his underserving status as a noob and gets a chance to play Gold mid-season (Gold refers to the primary team players).
+Given his drive, Jason soon overcomes his undeserving status as a noob and gets a chance to play Gold mid-season (Gold refers to the primary team players).
 Starting as a Champion, within a season he ranks among the best players as his costumed alter ego, Jägerdon.

 Soon he discovers it’s the other way around: Jägerdon achieves glory through him, and Jason’s still a nobody without it.
 The people want Jägerdon, not Jason.
 After losing a match to help and injured player, he’s taken aback when “Jason” gets condemned by fans, and how “Jägerdon” wouldn’t have done that.
 Save for Savannah.
 His “real” life didn’t really change.
 Questioning his own identity, promoting the game and making billions for those in control, they deal out the fantasy of Heroes, keeping others addicted.